Menu Close

 Acknowledging how they feel is both validating and comforting.
 It reminds your friend that you are listening to them, that you believe that what they’re going through is real, and that you want to help them cope.

-4. "Let's go somewhere quiet or take a walk"
+4. “Let’s go somewhere quieter or take a walk.”

 In times of extreme anxiety, it can help to try a grounding activity, like going for a walk or finding a peaceful place to talk.
-Grounding activities can be done alone or with another person and may include listening to music or enjoying a soothing scent.
+Grounding activities include listening to music or enjoying a favorite scent.

 5. “I’m really sorry you’re going through this.
 I’m here for you if you need me.”